caylan/Bulletin/README.md

         pip install django psycopg2 dj-database-url   # for example.

+If this is the first time running the virtual environment - you need to set up the database

+        python manage.py syncdb

+Then run the server

+        python manage.py runserver

 After installing any new apps, always make sure to update the new requirements:

         pip freeze > requirements.txt